dgitty/quantum-careers/README.md

 - Created BaseApiService to provide and interface to backend api for new services
 - config.json contains url path and is intended for any configurable items
 - Used infinite scrolling for a seamless look and feel
+- Created a base Pokemon Summary Component to be easily reused

 ### Resources
 - [Bootstrap Icons](https://icons.getbootstrap.com/)